Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Requirements from the municipality

-Considering that quite a large amount of data is being collected in this service, it is important for the muncipality of Sogndal that it is clear who this form is meant for and what the data collected will be used to.
+Considering that quite a large amount of data is being collected in this service, it is important for the municipality of Sogndal that it is clear who this form is meant for and what the data collected will be used to.
-Someone in the muncipality has created a sketch of the informationpage.
+Someone in the municipality has created a sketch of the informationpage.

 The following is desirable to be similar in the application:
  - Placing of pictures